-Solidarity in Saya is a documentary that tells the inspiring story of how the Afro-Bolivian community uses their traditional music as a form of resistance and empowerment.
-The film explores the rarely told history of how their ancestors came to the colonial region as slaves and goes on to explore the resilience of the community today, their culture, their tradition of Saya music and dance, and their movement for recognition in the world.
+Solidarity in Saya is a documentary that tells the inspiring story of how the Afro-Bolivian community uses their traditional music, Saya, as a form of resistance and empowerment.
+The film explores the rarely told history of how enslaved Africans were brought to this colonial region that would become Bolivia.
+The documentary features the voices of Bolivians of African descent and shows the resilience of the community, their culture, and how their tradition of Saya music and dance has been part of their movement for recognition in the world.

 …a unique, insightful film that shows how performative practices are intertwined with politics and are powerful forms for effecting change in a society.
 It is highly recommended for undergraduate or graduate classes on performance, popular culture, social movements, the African Diaspora in Latin America, and Latin American Studies in general.

 Zoila S. Mendoza, PhD